Kidnapping of Sidney Jaffe: Extradition of bounty hunters

 Bounty hunters Timm Johnsen and Daniel Kear attempted to argue at their extradition hearings that they should not be extradited because they were acting on behalf of the state of Florida, and presented evidence that the State Attorney's office was aware of their plan to seize Jaffe from Canada and had even provided Johnsen and Kear with Jaffe's address in Toronto.
 However, in April 1982, Judge Paul Dietrich ruled that Johnsen's extradition would be legal.
 Kear also attempted to argue that he could not be extradited due to the requirement of double criminality, claiming that his actions were not criminal under U.S. law on bounty hunters.
 However, it had previously been ruled in the Supreme Court case Reese v.
 United States that bounty hunters could not exercise their powers across international borders, and so Kear was found extraditable as well.

 At a preliminary hearing for Johnsen and Kear in January 1984, defence lawyers questioned Jaffe about his residence in the years 1979 and 1980, before the fraud charges and also before his application for Canadian citizenship.
 Judge Lorenzo DiCecco, angered by Jaffe's evasiveness and contradictions in his testimony, warned Jaffe's lawyer that "You'd better advise your client what perjury means.
 There is just so much the court can put up with."
-In November 1984, Johnsen and Kear were ordered by the Ontario Supreme Court to stand trial on kidnapping charges.
+In November 1984, Johnsen and Kear were ordered by the Ontario Provincial Court to stand trial on kidnapping charges.
 Judge DiCecco ruled that there was sufficient evidence for a trial, but that there might be mitigating circumstances due to the bail bond agreement signed by Jaffe in August 1980 in which he authorised the bond holder to apprehend him if he left Florida.
 In his ruling, DiCecco stated, "I'm satisfied [Jaffe] was taken against his will.
 The question is: Was the transportation lawful?"
 The trial would not be held until 1986 (see below).